 - Decreased risk of injury will allow you to perform everyday activities with more ease.

 - It’s the aspect we’re going to address next time!

 - Flexibility improves your endurance.
 This not only facilitates your ability to balance, though.
 Improved endurance will also come to your aid when performing any type of exercise, such as aerobics or strength training.

 - Improved posture

 - Enhanced flexibility increases the flow of blood to your muscles

 Even though being flexible decreases your risk of injury, you can actually hurt yourself if you don’t stretch properly.
+Proper care is easier than recovering compensation for personal injury claims.
 For example, if you do an intense hamstring stretch when you already have tight hamstrings, you can cause the muscle tension to worsen.
 Think about pulling a rope with a knot in the middle of it — pulling the rope isn’t going to loosen the knot!
 Here are some tips for what to do pre-stretching: